ashwanisahu97/You-and-me-shop/README.md

 ## Feedback:

-If you want to suggest me anything or want to give me feedback then please connect us at:
+If you want to suggest me anything or want to give me feedback then please connect me at:

 ashsahu627@gmail.com